| Appendix 5: Articles

 was established with a view to instigate the farmers and

+create more investment opportunity in agriculture sector.
 Due to land development scheme, implemented by the

 Ministry, more virgin land become available for crop